Traditionally served on the rocks, the aromatic liqueur is also a splendid ingredient for long drinks and Disaronno cocktails.

 - Cherry for garnish

-For lovers of sweet drinks, the Italian Sunset is a fantastic fit.
+For lovers of sweet drinks, the Italian Sunset is one of the best Disaronno cocktail recipes.
 Visually and name-wise related to the Tequila Sunrise, this version is even a tiny bit sweeter than the original.

 If you're not into sweet drinks, skip this one.
-Otherwise, grab your ingredients and try this cocktail.
+Otherwise, grab your ingredients and try this mixed drink.

 Take a Highball glass and fill it up with crushed ice.
 Then pour in the Amaretto.
 Carefully layer orange juice and then soda water on top.
 Finally, round it up with just a splash of Grenadine.